 Ouch.
 I’ll admit, that hurt a little bit coming from you.
 I already knew that I wasn’t socially adaptive like you were but to hear it, it still hurt.

 “Just say you’ll go with me.
 You can’t say no to your future prom king, now can you?”
 You whispered, growing closer to me.

 I remember the heat from your face growing hotter with every inch you closed between us.
 You teased me with your lips slightly brushing against mine.
 My cheeks were hot, not only from the close contact of human body temperatures but from my own self-awareness of how I felt about you.

 I turned my head away from you.
 I was too embarrassed by how close we were.
 We weren’t but a few feet away from my parents’ room.
 They could probably hear what was going on.
 I swallowed hard as I gave my answer.

 “I guess you’re right.
 I’ll go with you…” I croaked out.

 “Great!”
 You exclaimed, ruining the moment we just had.
 “I’ll see you at school then?”
 You asked walking towards the front door.

 I was happy that I was going to prom with you but I didn’t know what that would entail.
 I soon found out the next day at school.

 Everything seemed to happen as if it was a dream.
 I walked into school, passing by a confused looking Annabell, with your arm around me and your friends tailing behind.
 Erica was still there since you were in the same circle, but she didn’t seem happy about my arrival into the group.

-We stopped in front of your locker and you introduced me to the hang which you didn’t have to do.
-I had knew who you hung out with since they were just as popular as you.
+We stopped in front of your locker and you introduced me to the gang which you didn’t have to do.
+I knew who you hung out with since they were just as popular as you.